pab-nguyen/pab-nguyen.github.io/_posts/2021-03-20-diemthi-analysis.md

 <figure align="center">
 	<img align="center" src="/assets/images/collegeexam2020/site2.jpg" >
 	<figcaption>
-		Example
+		Official website
 	</figcaption>
 </figure>

-There are total 74719 participants in this exams.
-The ID starts from 02000001 to 02074719.
-I will create a simple Python file to crawl the data from the website, and save it into a .txt file.
+There are total 74,719 participants in this exams.
+From my understanding, the ID takes the form of eights digits.
+They start from 02000001 and end with 02074719.
+In this project, I created a simple Python file to crawl the data from the website, by opening the website, input in the IDs, and save the entire html code into a .txt file for all 74,719 participants.
+Here is how the code looks like.

 <pre>
 import subprocess